How do Name Servers (NS) and DNS operate in China

 What is happening with your Domain Name in China?

-The DNS lookup times for overseas purchased domain names are too slow for the internet in China.
-An overseas DNS lookup takes between 300ms to 2,000ms
+The DNS lookup times for overseas-purchased domain names are too slow for the internet in China.
+An overseas DNS lookup takes between 300ms and 2,000ms

 International DNS (Domain Name Server) records can take two to three attempts for a browser in China to locate your website.

-Often, the Chinese user stops trying and gives up.
-It does not help that the local ISP displays their website instead of your company website when they cannot find DNS under 80ms.
+Often, the Chinese user gives up and stops trying.
+It does not help that the local ISP displays its own website instead of your company's website when it cannot find the DNS within 80ms.

-The issue is caused by an overseas Name Service (NS) for the domain reposing too slowly from outside China.
-After two to three attempts, the Chinese internet finds your DNS records, and everything works as usual until the DNS record timeouts and the processes start over again.
+The issue is caused by an overseas Name Service (NS) for the domain responding too slowly from outside China.
+After two to three attempts, the Chinese internet finds your DNS records, and everything works as usual until the DNS record times out and the processes start over again.

-Why is happening with your Domain Name in China
+Why is it happening with your Domain Name in China

-To keep this performance level high, the mobile and cable networks only allow a short period for a domain name to be found.
+To maintain this high performance level, mobile and cable networks only allow a short period for a domain name to be found.
 If it is not found, it either displays a “website not found” error or a promotion webpage for another service (this is very confusing for the consumer, who typically moves on).

-Overseas domain name look-up time is slow, taking four to five times longer than a locally purchased domain name.
+Overseas domain name look-up time is significantly slower, taking four to five times longer than for a locally purchased domain name.

-Once a domain name is found, the information is only held for about 2 hours before the domain information has to be requested again from overseas.
+Once a domain name is found, the information is only retained for about 2 hours before it must be requested again from overseas.

 Can an Overseas company or person use the Chinese National Names service in China?

-The rules and processing of domain names in China were changed in 2022.
+The rules governing the processing of domain names in China were revised in 2022.

 Domains purchased in China can use the Chinese National Domain Names service.

-An overseas person or business can purchase a domain in China and use the Chinese DNS national services, removing the issue of your domain name not being found.
+An overseas person or business can purchase a domain in China and utilise the Chinese DNS national services, thereby eliminating the issue of their domain name not being found.

 The Chinese national service also gives fast response times to international NS.
 You do not see DNS response issues worldwide.